okteto/remote-kubernetes/README.md

-# Okteto for VS Code
+# Remote - Kubernetes

-The **Okteto for VS Code** extension moves your development environment to Kubernetes.
+The **Remote - Kubernetes** extension uses Okteto to move your development environment to Kubernetes.

 Kubernetes, Okteto and VS Code make a great development environment because you can:

 - Forget about building, pushing or deploying containers.
 - Launch reproducible development environment with all your tools in seconds.